UCSD-Historical-Enrollment-Data/webweg/README.md

 ## Authentication
-The way to provide authorization for this wrapper is to provide cookies from an active WebReg session, i.e. your authentication cookies.
+The way to provide authorization for this wrapper is to provide cookies from an active WebReg session (i.e., your authentication cookies).

 To get your authentication cookies, you'll need to do the following:
 - Log into WebReg.